 When the Spanish conquered the New World, they not only influenced the culture of these Latin American countries but also their food.
 Whereas the Latin American countries introduced European nations to chocolate, tobacco, sugar, and potatoes; the Spanish took barley, wheat, horses, pigs, and dairy animals to the Americas.

 Dairy animals of course led to the introduction of milk, cheese, and butter to the Latin American diet.
-And Mexico embraced the ‘queso’ and ‘queso making’ to create their own Mexican versions of cheese.
+And Mexico embraced the ‘queso’ and ‘queso making’ to create their own Mexican cheese.

 Mexican cheese is usually made from cow’s milk, while a few are made from goat’s milk.
 Some are fresh and cream, some are aged and firm, but they’re always tasty!

-Here are some of the best cheese to try in Mexico!
+Here are some of the best Mexican cheeses to try in Mexico!

 This creamy topping is great on everything from tlayudas to nachos.
 Not quite a cheese, but necessary in any list of Mexican dairy products.

 It’s similar to sour cream, but not as sour.
 So it can actually be eaten on it’s own too!
 But it’s most often mixed with spices or used as a topping.